 What are average interest rates for private student loans?

 Oftentimes, a federal student loan isn’t enough.
 This is where private student loans come into play.
 They can help you supplement the gaps between federal loans and personal funding.
 Perhaps unsurprisingly, these rates tend to skew higher than standard federal student loans.
-However, they still remain close to loan rates offered by the PLUS student and parent program.
+However, they remain close to loan rates offered by the PLUS student and parent program.

 - 5-year variable interest rate – 8.86%